lakejs/lake-docs/guide/why.md

 ---
 layout: doc
-title: About Lake
+title: Why create Lake?
 ---

 # {{ $frontmatter.title }}

-Lake is a rich text editor built for modern applications that require content creation like blog posts, user comments, and email composition.

-## Why create Lake?

 :::warning Note
 This section includes some personal opinions.
 :::

-There are a lot of rich text editors out there, but finding one that truly fits your needs can be difficult.
+There are a lot of rich text editors out there, but finding one that completely fits your needs can be very difficult.
 You often face two frustrating options:

 * **Too basic**: These editors lack essential features, forcing developers to build workarounds.
 Customization can be difficult and often requires deep technical knowledge.